Quantifying robustness and locality of Majorana bound states in interacting systems: Conclusions

 \section{Conclusions}

 For non-interacting systems, the spatial separation of MBSs is an established tool to understand the robustness of the energy spectrum and non-abelian braiding.
 This concept relies on single-particle wave functions, which are not available in the interacting case.
 In this work, we developed a formalism valid in both interacting and non-interacting systems, based on the partial trace of ground-state MBSs, allowing us to use the concept of MBS localization in any system with two low-energy ground states of different fermionic parity.
 We proved rigorous bounds on the protection of the energy spectrum, and discussed the implications for braiding protocols.
 To illustrate our results, we studied the interacting Kitaev chain and found that some of the intuition gained from single-particle MBSs carries over to ground-state MBSs.
+We further applied our framework to a quantum-dot–based Kitaev chain, showing how experimentally motivated tuning protocols relate to our quality measures and how odd-parity protection can be probed via nonlocal transport signatures.

 The partial trace is usually used to study individual states via the reduced density matrix.
 We point out that when considering multiple states, such as in a topological theory with several (nearly) degenerate ground states, the reduced transition operators are also meaningful and can reveal topological edge states.
 It would be interesting to understand their structure in more detail.
 In particular, how the properties of the two ground states (such as their entanglement) influence the properties of the ground-state MBSs.